Looking for a high quality, low-cost way to get around town? Buying a used electric car is likely to be your least expensive ride.

 While the first electric cars came at a premium price, new models are much more affordable.
 Many high quality electric cars were built three or more years ago, and as owners wrap up their leases and buy new models, it creates an influx of used electric cars for people looking at low-cost options.

 How low are the prices?
 There are many choices from $8,000 to $14,000.
 And when you factor in the estimated $1,000 per year in savings from fuel and maintenance costs, buying a used electric car is a very appealing option (Not to mention that you are reducing carbon emissions and air pollution).
 Check out these details.

 Electricity is much less expensive than gasoline, and the price has been less volatile over time.
 The U.S. Department of Energy has a comparison called the “eGallon,” which compares the cost of fueling an electric vehicle and a gas vehicle.
 If you compare those costs over time, choosing electricity is a no-brainer.

 Much less maintenance

 In general, electric cars are so cheap to maintain because there are hardly any moving parts.
 A recent report by the financial services company UBS helps put it in perspective.
 The Chevrolet Bolt for example, (coming to Minnesota this year) has just 24 moving parts.
 A similar gas car has 149.
-And even parts that are similar, like breaks, don’t get the same wear and tear on an electric model because regenerative breaking does most of the work slowing down the car.
+And even parts that are similar, like brakes, don’t get the same wear and tear on an electric model because regenerative braking does most of the work slowing down the car.
 Overall, UBS estimates that annual maintenance costs for the Bolt will be 60 percent lower than its gas counterpart.

 Families going electric